 Fiber Content: 55 % Merino Wool / 42 % Nylon / 3% Elastane

 Want the snug fit and breathability of Smartwool’s Ultra Light socks but need a bit of cushioning?
 Look no further.
-Featuring the same fit and breathable upper of the other Smartwool socks here, the PhD Run Light Elite Mini adds a bit of cushioning, but its stated “Light” cushioning is the most minimal here — it feels noticeably less plush than the “Light” cushioning from FITS.
+Featuring the same fit and breathable upper of the other Smartwool socks here, the PhD Outdoor Light Elite Mini adds a bit of cushioning, but its stated “Light” cushioning is very minimal — it feels noticeably less plush than the “Light” cushioning from FITS.

 Wigwam Ultra Cool Lite Low

 Fiber Content: 41% Stretch Nylon, 30% Polyester, 19% X2O® Acrylic, 6% Spandex, 4% Tencel®